CaraNetzer/CaraNetzer.github.io/resume.md

 * Assisted in training social workers from around the state in mitigation, promoted the use of social workers among attorneys, maintained a job board on our website, supported hired social workers, and analyzed program outcomes using Microsoft Excel and Google Sheets.

-# Haverford College - IITS ProDesk Student Worker
+# IITS ProDesk Student Worker
+## Haverford College
 Haverford, PA

 Fall 2016 - Fall 2019